 Captain James A Lovell Fhcc is an addiction treatment center located at 3001 Green Bay Road, Building 11 in the 60064 zip code in North Chicago, IL.

 It is operated by the U. S. Department of Veterans Affairs.
-Captain James A Lovell Fhcc provides naltrexone administration, relapse prevention from naltrexone and methadone for pain management.
-Some of the treatment approaches used by Captain James A Lovell Fhcc include matrix model, brief intervention services and motivational incentives.
-Captain James A Lovell Fhcc also specializes in detox services and offers residential benzodiazepines detoxification, inpatient cocaine detoxification and inpatient alcohol detox.
-Captain James A Lovell Fhcc provides partial hospitalization, short-term residential heroin rehab and outpatient methadone/buprenorphine/naltrexone treatment.
-It also provides supervised heroin detox, sober living and inpatient treatment for co-occurring mental health and heroin use.
-Other addiction treatment offered includes treatment for gambling disorder, general addiction disorder treatment and treatment for internet use disorder.
+Captain James A Lovell Fhcc provides methadone for pain management, relapse prevention from naltrexone and suboxone prescription.
+Some of the treatment approaches used by Captain James A Lovell Fhcc include 12 step rehabilitation, anger management and rational emotive behavioral therapy.
+Captain James A Lovell Fhcc also specializes in detox services and offers in-patient methamphetamines detoxification, residential benzodiazepines detox and residential heroin detoxification.
+Captain James A Lovell Fhcc provides inpatient hospital heroin detox, outpatient heroin day treatment and inpatient hospital addiction treatment.
+It also provides residential heroin use treatment, transitional housing and inpatient treatment for heroin addiction and mental health diagnosis.
+Other addiction treatment offered includes treatment for gambling disorder, internet use disorder treatment and general addiction disorder treatment.

 Here are the full facility listing details on Captain James A Lovell FHCC in North Chicago, IL: